Escobar homers late, Arizona tops Dodgers in a wild one

+PHOENIX (AP) — Don’t tell the Arizona Diamondbacks they are out of the race for the National League wild card.

+Not when Eduardo Escobar is on a tear, Archie Bradley is closing out important games and the Diamondbacks have come from behind for three straight wins over the rival Los Angeles Dodgers in front of raucous crowds.

-PHOENIX (AP) — Eduardo Escobar homered for the third straight game and the Arizona Diamondbacks beat the Los Angeles Dodgers 6-5 on Saturday night in front of a crowd of 50,180, a single-game attendance record for Chase Field.
+Escobar homered for the third straight game and the Diamondbacks beat the Los Angeles Dodgers 6-5 on Saturday night before a crowd of 50,180, a single-game attendance record for Chase Field.

+Bradley got out of a no-out, bases-loaded jam by catching the throw from second base on a key ninth inning double play and screamed and thumped his chest after getting the game’s final out.

+“My heart’s still beating fast, I’m so excited,” Bradley said after the game.
+“I caught it, the first thing I did was looked at the umpire and he gave a big punch out, and wow, it was massive right there.
+All I had to do was get one more out.”

 Escobar’s solo shot was his 10th home run in August and 32nd of the season.
 The homer came off Dodgers closer Kenley Jansen in the bottom of the eighth inning.